Nature study doesn’t have to stop once high school rolls around!

 Using that information, here’s a sampling of some of the plants we found and documented.

-I hate to use my posts as a constant “commercial” for my NaturExplorers studies.
-But, so many people tell me they don’t really know where to start with nature study – especially connecting it to “regular” science studies – that I want to make sure you know there are tools out there.
+So many people tell me they don’t really know where to start with nature study – especially connecting it to “regular” science studies – that I want to make sure you know there are tools out there.
 Even though the NaturExplorers studies were written with the 1st-8th grader in mind, they are very adaptable and even include high school extension ideas.
 The above lesson is not included in any of the studies, but it’s an example of how deep nature study really can go!
+(Disclosure: I am the author of NaturExplorers.)

 Shining Dawn Books offers several botany-themed studies: